-As at the date of this Base Prospectus, the Bank is a party to 19 court proceedings related to foreign exchange derivative transactions (futures transactions, CIRS, foreign exchange options).
-Of these 19 court proceedings, in four cases the Bank is both the defendant and the plaintiff.
-The Bank is the defendant in fourteen and the plaintiff in one case.
-The aggregate value of claims subject to court dispute in these cases amounts to PLN 281.9 million.
+As at the date of this Base Prospectus, the Bank is a party to 15 court proceedings related to foreign exchange derivative transactions (futures transactions, CIRS, foreign exchange options).
+Of these 15 court proceedings, in two cases the Bank is both the defendant and the plaintiff.
+The Bank is the defendant in thirteen cases.
+The aggregate value of claims subject to court dispute in these cases amounts to PLN 230.0 million.
 The highest individual claim is for PLN 100.2 million by Piecexport-Piecbud S.A.
 (PCX) before the Court of General Jurisdiction.

-It is possible that 11 further clients will institute similar claims against the Bank to avoid paying their obligations under derivative contracts entered into with the Bank.
+It is possible that eight further clients will institute similar claims against the Bank to avoid paying their obligations under derivative contracts entered into with the Bank.

-Lawsuit brought by Bank BPH S.A. against Garbary
+Lawsuit brought by Bank Pekao S.A. (previously BPH S.A.) against Garbary Sp. z o.o.
+(Garbary)